Course navigation

 Build Skills from Scratch

-Go beyond a single SKILL.md.
-A production-quality skill has a structured folder with supporting agents, reference docs, and executable scripts.
-This lesson walks through building one — file by file — using a code review skill as the example.
+A production-quality skill is more than a single SKILL.md.
+It can include reference docs and executable scripts.
+This lesson builds one file by file — using a code review skill as the example.

 The full skill folder structure

-This is the structure Anthropic uses for its own published skills (like skill-creator).
-Only SKILL.md is required — every other folder is optional and added only as your skill grows.
+This is the structure Anthropic uses for published skills like skill-creator.
+Only SKILL.md is required — every other folder is optional and added as your skill grows.

 What each subfolder is for